scottandee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort < file.txt > sorted.txt
 ```
 ### What are Pipelines Used for?
-Pipelines serve the purpose of passing the output of one command as the inout of another command
+Pipelines serve the purpose of passing the output of one command as the input of another command

 ## Shell Filters
 1. `sort` : This takes in input from the stdin and outputs the sorted output to stdout